 by Mark Edwards

 Featured Image: Iowa – The Land Between Two Rivers (c) Mark Edwards We are living in the wake of wildness.
-We live in the highest extinction rate in 65 million years and don’t know what that means.
-We hear paradoxical predictions as we struggle to connect worldwide weather with where we live.
-Never in …
+We live in the highest extinction rate in 65 …

 -